 Also, check with your state attorney general or state regulator about payday and title lending laws in your state.
 A number of states protect people from high-cost payday lending with small-loan rate caps or other measures.
 Many states also require lenders to be licensed if they operate in the state.

 If you’re in the military, the Military Lending Act protects you and your dependents.
 The law limits the APR on many types of credit, including payday loans, car title loans, personal loans, and credit cards, to 36%.
 The law also tells lenders to give you information about your rights and the cost of the loan.

 The military also offers financial help and help managing your money.
 If you’re facing financial trouble, talk with a Personal Financial Manager (PFM) about your options.
 Do you need more time to pay your bills or a possible advance on your paycheck?
 Do you want to talk with a certified credit counselor about managing your money?
 Do you want some help from a military relief society?
 Call DoD’s Military OneSource help line at 1-800-342-9647 to discuss alternatives.
 Visit MilitaryConsumer.gov to learn more.

 If you think a payday or car title lender has been dishonest, contact your state attorney general or state consumer protection office.
-Tell the Federal Trade Commission too, at ReportFraud.ftc.gov.
-The FTC doesn’t resolve individual complaints, but your report helps law enforcement detect patterns of wrongdoing and may lead to an investigation.
+Tell the FTC too, at ReportFraud.ftc.gov.
+The FTC doesn’t resolve individual reports, but your report helps law enforcement detect patterns of wrongdoing and may lead to an investigation.